-Implementation of Consistent PDCA, Achievement Check, and Measure Review procurement standards (a 2.0-point year-on-year decrease), 22.4% in Category 2 "Acceptable" (a 2.0-point year-on-year increase), and 0% in Category 3 "Avoiding" (same as previous year).
+In fiscal 2018, the total procurement of timber and wood materials was measured at approx. 350,000 m3.
+By category, this breaks down to 77.3% meeting Category 1 "Priority" procurement standards (a 0.3-point year-on-year decrease), 22.7% in Category 2 "Acceptable" (a 0.3+point year-on-year increase), and 0% in Category 3 "Avoiding" (same as previous year).
 Ever since the establishment of our Procurement Guidelines, we efforts to achieve zero procurement for Category 3, have been implemented with zero procurement continuing since fiscal 2015.
 We will continue our efforts and maintain zero procurement for Category 3.